 The announcement follows months of limited testing of a public beta version of the tool.
-The department it reached certain application thresholds, making changes based on customer feedback.
+The department closed the tool after it reached certain application thresholds, making changes based on customer feedback.
 The state also previously piloted online applications in 2022.

 Bitter noted a significant change in the number of applications the system can now handle.
-The department plans to expand the service to include more types of renewals in the future.
+The department plans to expand the service to include more types of renewals in the